AdobeDocs/experience-platform.en/help/segmentation/ui/account-audiences.md

 >[!AVAILABILITY]
 >
 >Account audiences are only available in the [B2B Edition of Real-Time Customer Data Platform](../../rtcdp/b2b-overview.md).
 Additionally, account audience functionality is currently in **limited availability**.
-Contact your Adobe representative to request access to this functionality.
+Contact Adobe Customer Care or your Adobe representative to request access to this functionality.

 With account segmentation, Adobe Experience Platform allows you to bring the full ease and sophistication of the marketing segmentation experience from people-based audiences to account-based audiences.